mtannaan/elixpath/README.md

 ## Path Syntax

-Elixpath is represented by a sequence of following path components.
+An Elixpath is represented by a sequence of following path components.
 * `$` - root object.
 Optional.
 When present, this component has to be at the beginning of the path.
 * `.(key expression)` or `[(key expression)]` - child objects that matches the given key.
 * `..(key expression)` - descendant objects that matches the given key.